Skip to main content

 • “The game runs great and wouldn't have trouble running on a lower-end PC, which is great for everyone!”

-• “The game is currently a buggy, poorly optimized piece of trash that also has several issues with matchmaking and character balancing.”
+• “This game is currently a buggy, poorly optimized piece of trash that also has several issues with matchmaking and character balancing.”

-• “It crashes more often than it works, it deleted my loadout cards, the game usually just freezes and stops responding; all in all, it's got potential, but it's buggier than DayZ at this point.”
+• “It crashes more often than it works, it deleted my loadout cards, the game usually just freezes and stops responding.”

 • humor

 The humor in the game is widely praised, with players enjoying the diverse and quirky character voices, funny one-liners, and humorous interactions during gameplay.
-Many reviews highlight the game's ability to blend fast-paced action with comedic elements, making it a fun experience, especially when playing with friends.
-Overall, the humor adds a unique charm to the game, contributing to its appeal and enjoyment among players.
+Many reviews highlight the game's ability to blend fast-paced action with comedic elements, making for a fun and entertaining experience, especially when playing with friends.
+Overall, the humor is seen as a significant strength, contributing to the game's charm and appeal.

 • “This has got to be one of the most toxic, unfunny communities I've seen, and I've seen the CS:GO and MOBA communities.”

-• “I like the game but in most games I will join and I will die to a level 44 or higher, then I get called a noob for dying.
-That is the only point that bugs me, and I find this funny on the trailer it says (don't be a dick) but no one follows that.”
+• “I like the game but in most games I will join and I will die to a level 44 or higher, then I get called a noob for dying, so that is the only point that bugs me.
+I find this funny; on the trailer it says (don't be a dick), but no one follows that.”

 • music

-The music in "Dirty Bomb" receives mixed reviews, with some players appreciating the dynamic soundtrack that enhances the game's immersive atmosphere, while others criticize it for lacking identity and being repetitive.
+The music in "Dirty Bomb" receives mixed reviews, with some players appreciating the dynamic soundtrack that enhances the game's immersive atmosphere, while others criticize it for being bland and repetitive.
 Sound effects, including gunshots and explosions, are generally well-received, contributing to the game's intensity.
-Overall, while some players find the music enjoyable and fitting, others feel it could be improved, particularly in terms of variety and memorability.
+Overall, while some players find the music enjoyable and fitting, others feel it lacks a distinct identity and could benefit from improvement.

 • “The soundtrack of 'Dirty Bomb®' is effective in creating an immersive and energetic atmosphere.”